 Sonoma County Wildfire Lawsuit Information

 Thursday December 5, 2019 — PG&E is alleged to have caused the destructive October 2017 North Bay Fires and the November 2018 Camp Fire, and the 2019 Kincade Fire.
-Lawsuits are now underway to compensate those who suffered property damage, personal injuries, or business losses in the following and related fires:
+Lawsuits are now underway to compensate those who suffered personal injuries, property damage, business losses, or other damages in the following and related fires:

 - Atlas Fire (Napa and Solano Counties)

 - Honey Fire (Butte County)

 - La Porte Fire (Butte County)